Hi! I'm Melissa

 I was also still sitting in the front row in 2007 when the high flying times of the housing market crashed into the station.
 It was a painful transition going from working for a national homebuilder to a wholly unfulfilling stint in Property Management before I obtained my license to sell Real Estate.
 I officially joined the ranks of the self-employed.
 It was scary, but it proved to be an incredible career shift when I married the love of my life and we had two little babies.
 We packed those two little babies and our corgi mix dogs into my Dupont Circle, single-girl condominium.
 We lived quite happily until we realized the absurdity of this life choice.
 So, we bought and renovated a house in Glover Park.
 The renovations are endless, by the way.
 You definitely do not want a fixer-upper.

 I always say that you need two things to sell real estate: You have to love it and you have to have common sense.
 That's all.
 Doing something I absolutely love is fantastic but having two little girls who see mom work and see mom work very hard is also important to me.
 I want my girls to understand that they don't have to rely on anyone else if they can make their own way in the world.
-It's all about teaching them some Girl Power - which is why sometimes a 2 or a 4 year old will be at a home inspection with me.
-(I once brought the two year old when she was week old newborn.
+It's all about teaching them some Girl Power - which is why sometimes one or both of my little ones will be at a home inspection with me.
+(I once brought my week old newborn to an inspection.
 Gotta start 'em young.)

 Another thing I am teaching my girls that I find incredibly important is a compassion for animals.
 My corgi mixes, Sammy and Thora are now gone, but we have more corgis at our house and I find rescue so rewarding that I started a little 501c3, East Coast Corgi Rescue.